The Best Workout: When You Have No Weights

 - This will take more time than a weight-based workout, so be sure to budget at least an hour.

 Don’t forget; just because there’s no equipment doesn’t mean, for example, you can’t get in some cardio.
-After all, we didn’t create a Cardio Workout Plan for nothing!
 If there’s an out-of-the-way stairwell where you won’t disturb anybody, try running up and down the steps repeatedly.
-Consider going for a walk or jog and get in some cardio.
-Check to see if a local yoga studio is holding a class or take a look at our Yoga Workout Plan!
+Even consider going for a walk or jog and get in some cardio.